 EPQ Workshop - 25 September 2019

-The representative was a PhD student who engaged excellently throughout and answered any questions that the students put forward.
+She was engaging throughout and answered any questions that the students put forward.
 This workshop made up a part of the taught skills aspect of the EPQ.
 These are a mandatory part of the course, making up 30 hours of the total course time.
 This gives students the essential skills to complete their level three qualification to a high level.

 The EPQ is an optional course for Year 13 students that takes place as an enrichment option.
 The EPQ is a course designed to extend and develop students' skills in independent research and project management.
 These are essential at further education, as well as post degree level.

 Universities value the EPQ with high regard as it allows for students to go to university with enhanced skill levels above other students.
 In some cases, universities have given improved university offers based on students completing an EPQ to a high level.